Granny's Wonderful Chair in Cyberspace : A wikipedia workshop

 In this workshop with Professor Thomas McLean you'll learn more about Wikipedia, how it works and how you can interact with it.
 In this hands on workshop attendees will use Frances Browne's most famous work 'Granny's Wonderful Chair' to get hands on with Wikipedia.

 No previous experience needed.
-Please bring your own laptop or tablet.

 About Thomas McLean